This URL is for sale.

 American, T. I. Oakley Rhinelander, who resumed the process of

-Rhinelander, the city Oberwesel
+the death of Rhinelander, the city Oberwesel

 acquired the castle at a favorable price, with the obligation to use